jchnkl/x-choyce/README.md

 </font>

 You can check your driver's version with `glxinfo`.
-Currently, there are no runtime checks, so `x:choyce` might behave oddly or just crash with version lower than 3.0.
+Currently, there are no runtime checks, so `x:choyce` might behave oddly or just crash with versions below 3.0.

 ### Compilation
 Clone the repository and type `make`.